 - Aggressive.
 Contains 60% or more bond ETFs and 40% stock ETFs if you have a goal time frame shorter than five years.
 Goal timelines of 15 years or more change the composition to 90% stock ETFs and 10% bond ETFs.

 Twine’s moderate and conservative portfolios are fairly safe investments because of their bond concentration.
-If you’re setting short-term goals and are risk averse, both portfolios are worth considering.
-In contrast, the aggressive portfolio caters to couples who want to focus on growth and longer-term goals.
+If you’re setting short-term goals and are risk-averse, both portfolios are worth considering.
+By contrast, the aggressive portfolio caters to couples who want to focus on growth and longer-term goals.

 In reality, any Twine portfolio can lose value depending on the market.
 However, part of learning how to invest involves accepting risk and to trust in long-term success rather than trying to time the market.

-Twine costs $0.25 for every $500 you invest, or 0.60% annually.
+In terms of pricing, Twine costs $0.25 for every $500 you invest, or 0.60% annually.
 In the world of robo-advisors, this isn’t a competitive management fee.
-For example, Betterment and Wealthfront charge 0.25% annually.
-Additionally, both platforms have more portfolio options and let you open a variety of investment accounts, like a Roth IRA or 401(k).

 However, like its savings account, Twine isn’t designed to compete with the best robo-advisors.
 Twine is ideal for couples who are learning to invest and want to track their goals together.
 If you’re more serious about investing, choose another robo-advisor or online stock brokerage over Twine.